Although there is only a handful of main bike types out there, each of them shares a unique set of features.

 4. City Bikes

-City bikes are often mixed with hybrid bikes, but they are two different types.
-Hybrid bikes are meant for riding both off- and on the road, whereas city bikes are meant only for city rides.
+City bikes are often mixed with hybrid bikes, but they are two different types of bicycles.
+While hybrid bikes are meant for riding both off- and on the road, the city bicycle is essentially designed to be ridden in urban areas only.
+That doesn’t necessarily mean that it can’t be ridden on light trails, but the quality of components and comfort levels are best suited for city use only.

 5. Electric Bike